houqb/CoordAttention/README.md

 Our coordinate attention can be easily plugged into any classic building blocks as a feature representation augmentation tool.
 Here ([pytorch-image-models](https://github.com/rwightman/pytorch-image-models)) is a code base that you might want to train a classification model on ImageNet.

+Note that the results reported in the paper are based on regular training setting (w/o label smoothing, random augmentation, random erasing, mixup).
+For specific numbers in ImageNet classification, COCO object detection, and semantic segmentation, please refer to [our paper](https://arxiv.org/abs/2103.02907).

 ### Comparison to Squeeze-and-Excitation block and CBAM